tne-ai/lib/docs/doc.md

 1. Now install the basic tooling files with make install-repo.
 This will only add files and blow anything away.
-Now you should edit the mkdocs.yaml so that the entries for the file and where it lives are correct, by convention it will be [<repo>.docs.tongfamily.ai](https://docs.tongfamily.com) or whatever your org is.
+Now you should edit the mkdocs.yaml so that the entries for the file and where it lives are correct, by convention it will be [_repo_.docs.tongfamily.ai](https://docs.tongfamily.com) or whatever your org is.
 1. Edits your documentation starting at ./docs/index.md and add files as needed.
 To set the navigation edit mkdocs.yaml
-1. Test this works by running make mkdocs which will create a local server which yyou can access at [http://localhost:8000](http://localhost:8000) and debug your site.
+1. Test this works by running make mkdocs which will create a local server which you can access at [http://localhost:8000](http://localhost:8000) and debug your site.
 1. Now if you are a command line jockey install the netlify cli with `npm install -g netlify`
-1. Or just go to [Netlify](https://netlify.com) and login as admin@netdrones.ai and the password is 1Password
+1. Or just go to [Netlify](https://netlify.com) and login as [admin](admin@tne.ai) and the password is 1Password
-1. In the middle of the screen, you will see a button called add new site and select choose an existing project, then connect ot GitHub with that button and you should see picak a repository so lect the netdrones organziation and search for your repo.
+1. In the middle of the screen, you will see a button called add new site and select choose an existing project, then connect ot GitHub with that button and you should see pick a repository so lect the netdrones organization and search for your repo.
-1. If this is working, it should fille things in for you but specifciallyy the branch to deployy is main and the build command is mkdocs build.
+1. If this is working, it should fille things in for you but specifically the branch to deploy is main and the build command is mkdocs build.
 BY THE WAY there is no magic here, there are two files netlify.toml and runtime.txt that were added that tell netlify this is a mkdocs site and what version of Python to run on the client.
 1. Hit deploy site
-1. YOu should see the Netlify runner starting and it should sayy Production main@HEAD and building.
-And when it stops at Published, click on the arrow and click on Open Production deployy and make sure that this is the right site.
+1. YOu should see the Netlify runner starting and it should say Production main@HEAD and building.
+And when it stops at Published, click on the arrow and click on Open Production deploy and make sure that this is the right site.
 It has a random url by the way that is on the netlify site.
 And this should look the same as the local build.
-1. Now click on the top where you see the site name and yyou should be back at Site Overview, there should be a huge numbeer 2 that says Set up Custom domain
+1. Now click on the top where you see the site name and you should be back at Site Overview, there should be a huge number 2 that says Set up Custom domain
 1. Now enter the domain that you want.
-NOTE: DO NOT BE LIKE ME and just type netdrones.ai, this will wipe out our company website instead put what you want the name to be like <repo>.docs.netdrones.ai so process.docs.netdrones.ai for the ./src/process repo amd hit add
+NOTE: DO NOT BE LIKE ME and just type netdrones.ai, this will wipe out our company website instead put what you want the name to be like _repo_.docs.netdrones.ai so process.docs.netdrones.ai for the ./src/process repo amd hit add
 1. What you press verify it should say good news and you should be done. make sure to hit force HTTPS below and then wait for the domain to work.
 It is